 A tabbed form can be much easier to handle and complete, as it's logically split into sections, thus this functionality can be highly desirable.

-First of all, you need to create a SharePoint List with all the required columns.
+In the first step, we need to create a SharePoint list with all the required columns.
 In this case, we've created a Projects List with details related to the project, client and team that are responsible for the project:

 Â